SentinelAIbyCodeNewbies/Backend/README.md

 ## ⭐ Contribute

 Pull requests are welcome.
-For major changes, please open an issue first.
+Open an issue for major changes.

 ---